Over 2 Million Aussies Watch New Year Fireworks Display at Sydney Harbour (VIDEOS)

 The Sydney Morning Herald reports that as early as Tuesday morning, the good spots were taken and full as Aussies came in droves with outdoor chairs and reserved the prime areas.
 By 5 pm, eight places around the Royal Botanic Gardens, Circular Quay and the north shore were full and closed to people, according to the Transport Management Centre.

-Reuters Fireworks explode over Sydney Harbour at midnight, ushering in the new year, in Sydney.
-December 31, 2013.
-REUTERS
+Fireworks explode over Sydney Harbour at midnight, ushering in the new year, in Sydney

 The latecomers were turned away, including from the Blues Point Reserve that looked like a tent city.
 As a result of the record crowd, revelers headed to the reserve at McMahons Point were redirected to Bradfield Park under the Harbour Bridge at Kirribilli.